sokolnikov911/yandex-turbo-pages/README.md

 Russian version of README you can find here: [README_RU.md](https://github.com/sokolnikov911/yandex-turbo-pages/blob/master/README_RU.md).

-Yandex Turbo Pages valid RSS feed generator for PHP7+.
-In this version type hinting used, so you need at least PHP7.
+Yandex Turbo Pages valid RSS feed generator for PHP 7+.
+In this version type hinting used, so you need at least PHP 7.0.

-Version for PHP5.4 you can find [here](https://github.com/sokolnikov911/yandex-turbo-pages-php5).
+Version for PHP 5.4 you can find [here](https://github.com/sokolnikov911/yandex-turbo-pages-php5).

 ## Examples